randix/Pinewood-Derby/README.md

 ### Introduction

 This app will set up the data and run the operation of a Pinewood Derby / Grand Prix electronic timer for a race.
-The software consists of the iOS App, available on the Apple AppStore, and a Python based timer interface.
-The Python software can be found in the application directory.
+The software consists of the iOS App, available on the Apple AppStore, and a portable timer interface.
+The timer software can be found in the application directory.

 The complete system consists of: